Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 A goose has to have some green forage for growth and health.

-Commercial chicken foods have a lot of corn and waste products from other food endeavours in them.
+Commercial chicken foods have a lot of corn and waste products from other food endeavors in them.
 This subsidized feed keeps costs low but also allows quantities of Roundup and other industrial pesticides and herbicides to enter your food supply.

 Geese are definitely fed some grains but not in the quantities that commercial chickens are.
 Geese do not have as many antibiotic residues either because they are not kept in conditions that are unsanitary and unhealthy enough to warrant using them.